How to Compare Excel Files Using Java Streams

 Step 1: Define Your File Paths

-Start by setting up the paths to your Excel files.
-Replace YOUR_DOCUMENT_DIRECTORY and YOUR_OUTPUT_DIRECTORY with actual paths where your files live:
+Replace YOUR_DOCUMENT_DIRECTORY and YOUR_OUTPUT_DIRECTORY with the actual locations where your files live:

 String sourceFilePath = YOUR_DOCUMENT_DIRECTORY + "/SOURCE_CELLS";